 Arthritis is a common condition that affects people of all ages, according to the NHS.

-Symptoms of arthritis include joint pain, tenderness, restricted movement, and having warm, red skin over affected joints.
+Symptoms of arthritis include joint pain, stiffness and restricted movement.

 The condition could also cause warm, red skin over the affected joints.

 But, eating cherries cold help to ease the symptoms of arthritis, according to Aetna International’s Director of Population Health, Dr Sneh Khemka.

 “Certain foods have been shown to fight inflammation, strengthen bones and improve the immune system,” Khemka told Express.co.uk.

 “Adding these foods to your balanced diet, may help ease the symptoms of arthritis.

 “Cherries have an anti-inflammatory effect and form part of your 5-a-day.

 “If you don’t like cherries you can try other berries.
 Strawberries, blackberries, blueberries, raspberries have the same effect.”

 Omega-3 fatty acids could also reduce inflammation in the body, Khemka added.

 Certain fish are rich in omega-3s, including mackerel, tuna, trout and salmon.